 I participated in two 10-week courses through SBDC.
 In 2013 I took Retail Small Business Management.
 The second 10 week course I took was in 2014 titled Advanced Small Business Management.
 I received a scholarship for one of these courses which was a great help and I also took part in the weekly advising program.

-How has the services or programs helped you overcome your challenges?
+How have the business development programs helped you overcome your challenges?

 The SBDC provided a network of folks with resources that was invaluable!
 I met helpful instructors that I later hired to help me with my business.
 Jill Critchfield who specializes in HR helped me with staffing questions and HR Oregon laws.
 Colleen Wright has been essential in my website rebuild and management.
 Sean (Harry) and Leslie (Hildula) were helpful in my early years as advisors.
 I met with the CPA on SBDC staff in the early year to run accounting, tax and financial questions by.

 What have you done differently in your business since working with the SBDC?